Understand your utility bill.

 Like most energy customers, you look at your energy bill to find out what you need to pay each month.
 But do you really know what services you are paying for?
 Use our guide below to better understand your bill and make an informed choice when switching suppliers.

 A utility bill is broken down into several different sections, each of which provides important information.
-In addition to guides from Pepco and Washington Gas, here’s an overview of common sections to help you navigate your bill so you can better understand your charges and make informed energy choices.
+In addition to guides from Pepco and Washington Gas, use our overview of common sections to help you navigate your bill so you can better understand your charges and make informed energy choices.

 This short video walks you through the key sections of your bill, including delivery and supply charges, energy usage details, and payment information.